FelixEmmerich/BA/GameMechanismFramework/Assets/Game Mechanism Framework/Examples/README.txt

 The default setting will put the box on the floor somewhere.
 Look at the box (from a distance of 2 meters or less) to make a timer start; once it is completed, the box will disappear and a new one will spawn.

-* EnvironmentalRequirements: When the program starts, requirements to the playspace are listed on a GUI element in front of you.
+* EnvironmentRequirements: When the program starts, requirements to the playspace are listed on a GUI element in front of you.
 These requirements are set on the Requirements gameObject.
 Say "Scan" or look at the corresponding button and perform an air-tap gesture to start scanning.
 The GUI menu will follow you, updating every few seconds.